Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 - Is public transportation a viable option for tourists traveling along the Amalfi Coast?

-- How can visitors best prepare for the transportation differences when visiting Sorrento compared to larger Italian cities?
+- How can visitors prepare for the transportation differences in Sorrento compared to larger Italian cities?

 - More Travel Guides